-Trichodina – 20% of Trichodina cases do not clear at even zero-point-six-percent.
+Trichodina – 20% of Trichodina cases do not clear at even zero-point-six-percent (0.6%).
 There are rare cases where trichodina does not clear even at zero-point-nine-percent which is also stressful to the fish.
 Formalin or potassium permanganate are recommended.

-Costia has shown some resistance and it is part of the reason for this article.
+Costia has shown some salt resistance and it is part of the reason for this article.

-Some outbreaks of Costia have been known to be salt resistant for at least two years.
+Some outbreaks of Costia have been known to be salt resistant.
 I saw my first case of salt resistant Costia in late 1996 on some Japanese imports straight from Los Angeles California.
 The Costia resisted zero-point-nine-percent stiff salt solutions and finally required Formalin for clearance, which works extremely well.